siddhi-io/www/en/docs/docs/siddhi-as-a-kubernetes-microservice.md

 ```

 Then to retrieve the Siddhi process logs, run `kubectl logs <pod name>` command.
 Here `<pod name>` should be replaced with the name of the pod that starts with the relevant SiddhiProcess's name.
-A sample output logs is of this command is as follows.
+A sample output logs are of this command is as follows.

 ```sh
 $ kubectl logs power-surge-app-0-646c4f9dd5-rxzkq